STARS CITYWIDE GIRLS INITIATIVE

 JOIN US AT A YOUTH TOWN HALL

-At our fifth annual STARS Town Hall, the STARS Youth Fellows discussed school safety with subtopics ranging from gun violence to mental health to public transportation to and from school.
+At our fourth annual STARS Town Hall, the STARS Youth Fellows discussed school safety with subtopics ranging from gun violence to mental health to public transportation to and from school.
 Our young people were joined by District Leaders Kenésha Traynham-Cooper, Shaquana Boykins and Sarana Purcell at the Weeksville Heritage Center in Brooklyn.

 STARS CGI hosted its third youth Town Hall entitled ‘Pass the Mic’ with Council member Farah Louis as our guest of honor.
 Pass the Mic was a call to action to urge policymakers to include youth in the decision-making process.
 Our young people discussed topics such as the impact of the pandemic, as well as the youth perspective on the COVID-19 vaccine.